ManojVerma9999/Delta-Demo/README.md

 # Delta-Demo
-this is a  Demo for Git &amp; Github class
+this is a  Demo for Git &amp; Github class.